Bae Bien-u

 Bae Bien-u (born May 22, 1950) is a South Korean photographer.
 He is a professor in Seoul Institute of the Arts.

 Early life and career

 Bae was born in Suncheon and grew up in Yeosu, Jeollanam-do in 1950, and graduated from Hongik University's College of Arts in 1974 and the graduate school of the same university in 1976.

-Renowned as a professional photographer with themes especially concentrated on pine trees, he has become a representative photographer with the reputation of capturing the characteristic sentiments of Korea including the pine trees, oceans and mountains with his camera rather than a brush.
+He was a professional photographer whose focused primarily on pine trees.

 He became better-known outside of South Korea after selling one of his pine tree photographs to English singer Elton John in 2005.
 Former South Korean president Lee Myung-bak later gave a collection of Bae's pine tree photographs to U.S. president Barack Obama during a summit held in Washington.

 He served as professor of the Department of Photography at Seoul Institute of the Arts.

 Selected solo exhibitions

 Some of his solo exhibitions are listed below: